Uwajima Taimeshi (宇和島鯛めし)

 uwajima taimeshi

-Eaten in Imabari City (Toyo) and Matsuyama City Hojo (Nakayo), “sea bream” (tai meshi) is a local dish made by cooking a whole sea bream in a clay pot or kettle.
-“Tai meshi” in Uwajima City (Nanyo) is a fisherman’s dish in which sea bream sashimi is dipped in a special sauce and mixed with condiments and eaten over rice.
-In today, we are going to talk about Uwajima taimeshi and will also introduce two different “sea bream”.
+People eat “sea bream” (tai meshi) in Imabari City (Toyo) and Matsuyama City Hojo (Nakayo).
+This local dish cooks a whole sea bream in a clay pot or kettle.
+“Tai meshi” in Uwajima City (Nanyo) is a fisherman’s dish where people dip sea bream sashimi in a special sauce and mix it with condiments before eating it over rice.
+Today, we are going to talk about Uwajima taimeshi and will also introduce two different “sea bream” styles.

 WHAT IS UWAJIMA TAIMESHI?